AILO-TelkomUniv/DGX-A100/README.md

 ----

 This repository contains guide for AILO DGX-A100 Server admin.
 Every script in this repository can run out-of-the-box with DGX OS installed in the system.
-If you are running this outside of DGX OS system, you have to install NVIDIA Container Toolkit to use the `--gpus` flag in docker.
+If you are running this outside of the DGX OS system, you have to install the NVIDIA Container Toolkit to use the `--gpus` flag in docker.

 ## Prequisites